 Despite my limited mobility, I was determined to keep up my strength.
 I put a pole in my parent’s lounge room and filled my days by attempting short pole routines with my foot in a cast.
 It was the only thing in my life that kept me from going crazy.

 When my cast was finally removed I knew what I had to do—get back to it!
 The many operations left my right foot arthritic and extremely sore.
-High impact sports were out of the question, but luckily the only sport I cared about kept my feet high off the ground.
-With the help of an amazing physiotherapist, I built the muscles in my depleted right leg, but I returned to the pole as if I was a beginner student all over again.
+High impact sports were out of the question, but luckily the only sport I cared about would keep my feet high off the ground.

 In my quest for constant improvement, I enrolled in a Certificate IV in Personal Training.
 I loved learning about the body and begun applying the principles I learned to pole dancing.
 I finally understood how to train with purpose, to build my muscles, and optimise my training.
-I opened a personal training business in my little studio garage and started taking clients.
-I was also offered a teaching position at AerialFit and felt my passion for teaching really ignite again.
-The women at AerialFit truly brought me back to life and I couldn’t help but think educating others about what their body can do is how I wanted to spend my days, everyday.
+I opened a personal training business in my parents garage and started taking clients.
+I was also offered a teaching position at another studio and felt my passion for teaching ignite again.

 Over the New Year, I traveled to Byron Bay to meet a man I was seeing.
 I had only known Andy for month, but he brought something out of me that I loved.
 I knew he was special.
 Upon meeting him, I told him that I had quit my job in retail.
 He asked me, “What now?”
 “I don’t know,” I answered.
 Andy said, “Well, what do you love to do?”
 Without hesitation I replied, “I love to pole dance.”
 “Well do that,” he said with an unyielding grin.
 It seemed so simple, but he was right.
 Why wasn’t I doing or pursuing what I love?